-In the same decision in January 2025, the TRF1 stated that there is no evidence that PVG will directly impact the Xingu River or Indigenous lands.
-Furthermore, the panel acknowledged that the cumulative impact study between PVG and the Belo Monte Dam was completed in the environmental studies, contrary to what the MPF had claimed in order to justify the need for IBAMA to be the competent authority.
+In the same decision in January, the TRF1 stated that there is no evidence that PVG will directly impact the Xingu River or Indigenous lands.
+Furthermore, the panel acknowledged that the cumulative impact study between PVG and the Belo Monte Dam was completed in the Company's environmental studies, contrary to what the MPF had claimed to justify IBAMA as the competent authority.

-Prior to the decision in September 2023, SEMAS had been conducting the permitting of PVG and, in that capacity, issued PVG's preliminary (LP) and construction (LI) licences in 2014 and 2017, respectively.
-Though the ruling designating SEMAS as the competent authority subject to an appeal, it is a positive development for PVG due to the SEMAS familiarity with and knowledge of the project.
+Though the ruling designating SEMAS as the competent authority is subject to an appeal, it is a positive development for PVG due to State's familiarity with and knowledge of the project.
 Though the LI remains under suspension, the LP was revalidated by SEMAS in 2022 following FUNAI's approval of the Company's Indigenous study (ECI).
 The next stage in the permitting process of PVG will be the transferring of files back to SEMAS as the Company begins to work with them on progressing the necessary work to advance PVG.